-- A. The Faculty Senate, as the agent of the General Faculty of Washburn University, speaks on behalf of that body to the University community and is empowered by the General Faculty as confirmed by the Washburn University Board of Regents to act on behalf of the General Faculty of Washburn University in matters described in this constitution. - B. The duties of the Faculty Senate include, but are not limited to, the following: - 1. providing a forum for the expression of faculty opinion; - 2. advocating for the general rights, privileges, and responsibilities of the faculty; - 3. exercising primary responsibility in curricular matters; - 4. advising on matters of University policy including fiscal matters; - 5. advising on standards and procedures for faculty evaluation; - 6. promoting and maintaining academic freedom and freedom of expression on campus; - 7. overseeing the membership and function of all committees of the Faculty Senate and receiving, reviewing, remanding, approving or disapproving recommendations from the standing committees of the Faculty Senate. - C. The Faculty Senate shall consider policies on University matters, including academic issues and matters that affect more than one of the Major Academic Units. - D. As the agent of the General Faculty: - 1.
+- A. The Faculty Senate, as the agent of the General Faculty of Washburn University, speaks on behalf of that body to the University community and is empowered by the General Faculty as confirmed by WUBOR to act on behalf of the General Faculty of Washburn University in matters described in this constitution. - B. The duties of the Faculty Senate include, but are not limited to, the following: - 1.
+Providing a forum for the expression of Faculty opinion; - 2.
+Advocating for the general rights, privileges, and responsibilities of the Faculty; - 3.
+Exercising primary responsibility in curricular matters; - 4.
+Advising on matters of University policy including fiscal matters; - 5.
+Advising on standards and procedures for Faculty evaluation; - 6.
+Promoting and maintaining academic freedom and freedom of expression on campus; - 7.
+Overseeing the membership and function of all committees of the Faculty Senate and receiving, reviewing, remanding, approving, or disapproving recommendations from the standing committees of the Faculty Senate. - C. The Faculty Senate shall consider policies on University matters, including academic issues and matters that affect more than one of the Major Academic Units. - D. As the agent of the General Faculty: - 1.
 The actions of the Faculty Senate may be reviewed, revised, recalled, or endorsed by the General Faculty. - 2.
-Any action by the Faculty Senate concerning changes in university graduation requirements or creation of new academic departments will be brought before the General Faculty for a vote. - 3.
-The Faculty Senate can choose by majority vote to bring any action of the body before the General Faculty for a vote. - 4.
+Any action by the Faculty Senate concerning changes in University graduation requirements or creation of new academic departments will be brought before the General Faculty for a vote. - 3.
+The Faculty Senate can choose by a majority affirmative vote to bring any action of the body before the General Faculty for consideration. - 4.
 Any action of the Faculty Senate may be challenged by not less than twenty members of the General Faculty or 500 currently enrolled students.
 Such challenge must be presented as a signed written petition and presented to the Secretary of the General Faculty who will place it on the General Faculty agenda for action.